BethGriggs/nodejs-in-the-cloud/README.md

 Now that you have created your application, the next step is to see it running.
 To do that you can use the appsody run command in a terminal window.
 Alternatively, if you use VS Code, you can use the tasks that have been configured in the .vscode directory that was added as part of the template project.

 1. Run your applcation using:
-    1. From the terminal: appsody run
+    1. From the terminal: `appsody run`
     2. In VSCode: Terminal > Run Task… > Appsody: run This starts a continuous development environment for your application, running inside a container.

-2. Connect to the application in your browser: http://localhost:3000 This responds with:
+2. Connect to the application in your browser at http://localhost:3000 This responds with:
 `Hello from Appsody!`